 As you come down the main drag, keep an eye out for the Dining Reservations kiosk, where you can make reservations for any of the full-service restaurants throughout the resort.

-One of two First Aid stations in the park, Production Central’s is located in the blue Art Deco buildings behind the On Location shop.
+One of two first aid stations in the park, Production Central’s is located in the blue Art Deco buildings behind the On Location shop.

 Strollers, wheelchairs, and ECVs are all available to rent in this section of the park, next to the locker bank on the left-hand side of the area, near the Universal Studios Store.
 (The only other rental location is back in Diagon Alley, next to the Hogwarts Express, as this serves as the secondary entrance for people who ride the train over from Hogsmeade at Islands of Adventure.)

-An ATM can be found across from the First Aid Station, close to the Studio Audience Center.
+An ATM can be found across from the first aid station, close to the Studio Audience Center.

 Lost and Found